jamespharaoh/wbs-python/docsite/rst/intro_configuration.rst

 The valid values are either 'replace' (the default) or 'merge'.

+.. versionadded: '2.0'

+If you want to merge hashes without changing the global settings, use the `combine` filter described in :doc:`playbooks_filters`.

 .. _hostfile:

 hostfile
 ========

-This is a deprecated setting since 1.9, please look at :ref:`inventory` for the new setting.
+This is a deprecated setting since 1.9, please look at :ref:`inventory_file` for the new setting.

 .. _host_key_checking: